qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 *Since version v0.11.0*, Qdrant allows to replicate shards between nodes in the cluster.

 Shard replication increases the reliability of the cluster by keeping several copies of a shard spread among the cluster.
-This ensure the availability of the shards in case of node failures except of all replicas are lost.
+This ensure the availability of the shards in case of node failures, except if all replicas are lost.

 By default, all the shards in a cluster have a replication factor of one, meaning no additional copy is maintained.

-The replication factor of a collection can be setup at creation time.
+The replication factor of a collection can be configured at creation time.

 ```http
 PUT /collections/{collection_name}